mindspore-ai/docs/tutorials/lite/source_en/use/runtime_train_cpp.md

    virtual std::vector<tensor::MSTensor *> GetInputs() const = 0;
    ```

-If the model requires more than one input tensor (this is certainly the case during training, where both data and labels serve as inputs of the network) it is the user's reponsibility to know the inputs order or their tensorName.
+If the model requires more than one input tensor (this is certainly the case during training, where both data and labels serve as inputs of the network) it is the user's responsibility to know the inputs order or their tensorName.
 This can be obtained from the Python model.
-XXX
 Alternatively, one can deduce this information from the sizes of the input tensors.

 ### Copying Data

 After model input tensors are obtained, the data must be copied into the tensors.
 The following methods allows to access the size of the data, it's shape, the number of elements, the data type and the writable pointer.
-See also detailed description in the [MSTensor](https://www.mindspore.cn/doc/api_cpp/en/r1.1/tensor.html#mstensor) API docuemtnation.
+See also detailed description in the [MSTensor](https://www.mindspore.cn/doc/api_cpp/en/r1.1/tensor.html#mstensor) API documentation.

 ```cpp
 /// \brief  Get byte size of data in MSTensor.